HimpeWillem/OpenTrafficCenter/README.md

 # OpenTrafficCenter

-A basic implementation of a traffic monitoring and control center of the Flemish Highway system in Matlab.
+A basic implementation of a traffic monitoring and control center of the Flemish Highway system in Matlab developed by the **L-Mob Research Center** at the **KULeuven**

 ## Introduction